 How do you know Robert "Bob" M. Hoffmann?

 We would like to offer our sincere support to anyone coping with grief.
 Enter

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Suzanne's family - View on Tribute Wall
+2 Trees, Flowers, or Condolences have been shared with support of Robert "Bob"'s family - View on Tribute Wall

 We are sad to announce the death of Robert "Bob" Hoffmann of Grafton, WI at the age of 82 on November 15, 2023, after a brief illness.
 Born to Martin and Mary Hoffmann in Chicago, IL on October 27, 1941.
 He spent most of his school-age years, along with his two sisters Lee and Jackie, in Fox River Grove, IL.
 Survived by his loving wife of 45 years, Ann, and children: Bryan Vanderwarker (Tina), Keith Vanderwarker, Tracy Neal (Steven), and Allen Gerrard (Jennie).
 He was a cherished grandfather to William "Will", Sophie, Molly, West, and Ryan.